Essential dimension of group schemes over a local scheme: Abstract

 \section{Abstract}

 In this paper we develop the theory of essential dimension of group schemes over an integral base.
 Shortly we concentrate over a local base.
 As a consequence of our theory we give a result of invariance of the essential dimension over a field.
 The case of group schemes over a discrete valuation ring is discussed.
-Moreover we propose a generalization of Ledet conjecture, which predicts the essential dimension of cyclic $p$-groups in positive characteristic, for finite commutative unipotent group schemes.
-And we show some results and some consequences of this new conjecture.